mggates39/Programming-With-CPM/README.md

 - **Run:** hello

 ### BASIC ###
-With BASIC we are using both the MBASIC interpriter and the Microsoft BASCOM copiler with the same code.
+With BASIC we are using both the MBASIC interpreter and the Microsoft BASCOM compiler with the same code.
 - [source](HelloWorld/HELLO.BAS)
 - **Run the interpreter:** mbasic hello.bas
 - **Compile:** BASCOM =HELLO /E